Structural Integration

 This is the moment when you could consider to give a 12 session series of Structural Integration a try.

-Balancing the tensions in your muscles and fascia, giving you a new feeling of your body and letting you experience new ways of movement, very often helps in finding a way out of feeling heavy and in pain.
+Structural Integration aims to give the client to help the client to find a better alignment of his body.
+By balancing the tensions in your muscles and fascia, giving you a new feeling of your body and letting you experience new ways of movement, very often helps in finding a way out of feeling heavy and in pain.

-What happens during a session
+during a session

 At the beginning of every session I like to do a visual assessment of your posture in standing.
 This helps me to define where your body needs the most hands on and also shows us changes and progression from one session to the next.